Why should I sign in?

 If there is also an eBook version of a print item then LibrarySearch will group them together in one result.
 Click on View multiple versions to see all editions and media types of an item.

-The default search option is QuickSearch.
-QuickSearch looks for your keywords amongst a pre-selected collection of journals determined by the supplier of LibrarySearch and shows only those articles to which the library has full text access.
-The QuickSearch journal collection is continually growing, but does not offer a comprehensive search of Cardiff University's full journal collection.
+Articles & More looks for your keywords amongst a pre-selected collection of journals determined by the supplier of LibrarySearch and shows only those articles to which the library has full text access.
+This journal collection is continually growing, but does not offer a comprehensive search of Cardiff University's full journal collection.

 If you have a large result list you may want to use the Refine My Results options to the left of the screen to narrow the list by date, author, subject or one of the other options.
 Select More options under any heading and you’ll see a new window with a list of subjects relevant to your results; you can include or exclude subjects singly or in combination.
 Exclude should be used with care, to ensure that you do not lose potentially useful results.
 Once you have selected your refine options they will appear at the top of your results list so it is easy to see how you have chosen to narrow your search down (and easy to cancel the selected refine option if needed).